JuliaWeb/Mux.jl/README.md

 ### Branching

-Unlike most web libraries, Mux.jl is powerful enough to express routing and decisions as middleware themselves.
+Mux.jl goes further with middelware, and expresses routing and decisions as middleware themselves.
 The key to this is the `branch` function, which takes

 1. a predicate to apply to the incoming request, and